 Michel Constant took courses in comics at the Saint-Luc Institute in Liège.
-He then teamed up with scenarist Denis Lapière with whom he created the 'Mauro Caldi' series at Miroir publishers.
-The series was later continued at Alpen publishers.
-At the same time, Constant and Lapière created two short stories for Tintin Reporter.
+He then teamed up with scenarist Denis Lapière with whom he created the series about car mechanic 'Mauro Caldi' for Éditions du Miroir.
+The series was later continued at Alpen publishers, and eventually revived after twenty years at Paquet in 2014.
+In addition, Constant and Lapière created two short stories for Tintin Reporter.
 From 1995, Constant drew 'Bitume', a collection of independent stories written by Michel Vandam.

 Early in his career, Michel Constant was inspired by the "School of Marcinelle" (Jijé, Tillieux), but along the way, he took on a caricatural realism, which reminds of the work of Charles Burns.
 Since 2002, Constant has worked on a regular base with writer Jean-Luc Cornette, resulting in the detective comic 'Red River Hôtel' (Glénat, 2002-2005), the humor series 'Au Centre du Nowhere' (Le Lombard, 2005-2008), the historical comedy 'Le Pygargue' (Quadrants, 2011) and the social science-fiction book 'Le Sourire de Mao' (Futuropolis, 2013).
 He did both script and art on his 2010 one-shot 'Rue des Chiens Marins' in the collection Signé of Le Lombard.